mapleserum/google-homepage/README.md

-This project attempts to migrate a web page from the internet using the "inspect-element" feature.
+This project attempts to copycat the Google homepage by using the "inspect-element" feature.
+Completed May 19,2020.